The Winds of Freedom Team

 Pete Allman is a communications specialist and media personality, who has helped escalate the careers of many professionals through his profession as a journalist, radio and television talk show host.
 Pete has written for 40 various publications and hosted, directed and produced hundreds of radio broadcasts in Las Vegas, Los Angeles, and Augusta Georgia.

-His produced weekly television shows, Hollywood In Action, Las Vegas Hollywood Report and CMX Sports and Entertainment, awarded him a Proclamation from Mayor Oscar B. Goodman, and Councilman Ricki Barlow on May 10th, 2008, for promoting the positive aspects about the city of Las Vegas, also awarding him a commendation from Congresswoman Shelley Berkley.
-Pete currently writes for LVH Magazine, NewsBlaze.com and CelebrityScene.com.
+His produced weekly television shows, Hollywood In Action, Las Vegas Hollywood Report and CMX Sports and Entertainment, awarded him a Proclamation from Mayor Oscar B. Goodman, and Councilman Ricki Barlow on May 10th, 2008, for promoting the positive aspects about the city of Las Vegas, also awarded him a commendation from Congresswoman Shelley Berkley.
+Pete currently writes for LVH Magazine, NewsBlaze.com, and CelebrityScene.com.

 In addition to his journalistic writings and various broadcast, he’s produced five feature films and various video segments promoting West Los Angeles College.